Memberships Experts Shop Join Now Login

 Depending on the type of pessary you are fitted with, you can choose whether to wear your pessary all the time or just for exercise.
 You can also take it out for intercourse or during menstruation.

 If you are pregnant and have previously been fitted with a pessary, we understand that you would want to continue wearing it during pregnancy.
-We recommend speaking with your OB/GYN or antenatal team to see whether wearing a pessary is right for you.
+We recommend speaking with your OB/GYN or antenatal team to see whether wearing a pessary suits you.
 Anything inserted into the vagina carries a risk of infection, so it is important to ensure you are sanitizing your pessary well and looking out for any changes to vaginal discharge.

 Pregnancy with Prolapse

 We understand just how difficult it can be to navigate your pregnancy with pelvic organ prolapse.
-You may have already noticed an increase in your symptoms and you may be wondering just how your body / pelvic floor is going to cope.
+You may have already noticed an increase in your symptoms, and you may be wondering just how your body / pelvic floor is going to cope.

 If you are pregnant with prolapse, we recommend reading our article here on navigating pregnancy with prolapse.